 When to Cut Back Coneflowers

 Coneflowers should be cut back in either spring or fall to reinvigorate them for the next blooming season.
-If you want to cut back your coneflowers in the fall, wait until the plants have entirely finished flowering.
-You can then cut them back close to the ground to protect them during the winter.
+If you want to cut back your coneflowers in the fall, wait until the plants have finished flowering.
+You can cut them back close to the ground to protect them during the winter.

 You can also hold off on cutting back your coneflowers until the spring after flowering has finished.
-This allows you to enjoy the seed heads throughout the winter and brings benefits to wildlife.
+This allows you to enjoy the seed heads throughout the winter and benefits wildlife.
 When spring arrives, cut your coneflowers back to approximately 3 and 6 inches above the ground.
 Remember that cutting back coneflowers in the spring will slightly shorten the flowering season.

 You can also deadhead coneflowers throughout the blooming season to encourage the plant to produce new blooms.
 Check out our essential guide to deadheading coneflowers for more information.